-- State The current state of the server.
-It takes one of the following values: - Disabled The server is disabled. - Not Ready The server is enabled, but IP communication is not yet up and running.

-■ Ready - The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept accounting attempts.

-■ Dead (X seconds left) - Accounting attempts were made to this server, but it did not reply within the configured timeout.
+- IP Address IP address and UDP port for the accounting server. - State The current state of the server.
+It takes one of the following values: - Disabled The server is disabled. - Not Ready The server is enabled, but IP communication is not yet up and running. - Ready The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept accounting attempts. - Dead (X seconds left) Accounting attempts were made to this server, but it did not reply within the configured timeout.
 The server has temporarily been disabled, but will get re-enabled when the dead-time expires.
 The number of seconds left before this occurs is displayed in parentheses.
-This state is only reachable when more than one server is enabled.

-■ Round-Trip Time - The time interval (measured in milliseconds) between the most recent Response and the Request that matched it from the RADIUS accounting server.
+This state is only reachable when more than one server is enabled. - Round-Trip Time The time interval (measured in milliseconds) between the most recent Response and the Request that matched it from the RADIUS accounting server.
 The granularity of this measurement is 100 ms. A value of 0 ms indicates that there hasn't been round-trip communication with the server yet.

-To display statistics for configured authentication and accounting servers, click Monitor, Authentication, RADIUS Details.
+To display statistics for configured authentication and accounting servers, click Monitor, Security, AAA, RADIUS Details.